12 Myths of Hair Loss

 Hair loss myth regarding essential fatty acids

 Fact: Essential fatty acids are linked to hair growth due to the proliferation of hair follicle cells.
 In addition fatty acids play an important role in the integrity of the membranes in our cells.
 When we have deficiencies of fatty acids it can cause hair loss and lightening of hair color.
-A great source is organic extra virgin olive oil from my friends at Kasandrinos
+Great sources are salmon and organic extra virgin olive oil.

 Myth 12: A Dermatologist Can Help Most with Hair Loss